-These 12 Uncanny Celebrity Impressions by Other Celebrities Will Make You Die Laughing
+12 Uncanny Times Celebrities Impersonated Other Celebrities

 10. Matt Damon as Matthew McConaughey

 You would think that Matt Damon would have an impressive impression of his BFF, Ben Affleck, up his sleeve, but the actor can actually impersonate Matthew McConaughey beyond belief.
-Damon showed off his impression in an interview with David Letterman, where he sounded near-perfect to McConaughey’s Texan twang.
+Damon showed off his impression in an interview with David Letterman, where he sounded nearly perfected McConaughey’s Texan twang.

 11. Julie Bowen as Sofia Vergara